dingherself/phil-324/syllabus.md

 - Case discussions (25%)
 - Take-home final exam (45%)

-Both take-home exams must be completed with at least a passing grade in order to pass this course. **An F received on any work due to academic dishonesty is grounds for an F in the course.**
+You must complete the take-home final exam with at least a passing grade in order to pass this course. **An F received on any work due to academic dishonesty is grounds for an F in the course.**

 ### Reading Guides